-Often called a Brand Identity, Brand Guidelines or a Corporate Identity Guide, having a set of clearly laid out controls for your brand is crucial.
+Often referred to as Brand Identity, Brand Guidelines or a Corporate Identity Guide, having a set of clearly laid out usage controls for your brand is crucial.

-Creating a strong brand takes know-how, skill, effort and time, but a well-thought-out brand identity that is unique and bespoke to that particular brand will be effective, efficient and help the business to grow.
+Creating a strong brand takes know-how, skill, effort and time, but a well-thought-out brand identity that is unique and bespoke to that particular brand will be effective and efficient and help the business to grow.

-All businesses have a logo, most have websites, social media channels and business stationery, and some also have vehicles, signage, annual events and so on.
+All businesses have some form of logo design; most have websites, social media channels, and business stationery.
+Some also have vehicles, signage, annual events, and so on.

-If all your creative and marketing output is not controlled by a centralised and approved set of guidelines, everything can get messy.
-The brand identity design examples on this page are a way to avoid this.
+Things can get messy if all your creative and marketing output is not controlled by a centralised and approved set of guidelines.
+The brand identity design examples on this page help avoid this.

-From managing a website with WordPress to designing a brochure in Canva, design is more accessible than ever, but this can mean that branding decisions are made on an ad-hoc basis, which is not good for consistency and brand equity.
+From managing a website with WordPress to designing a brochure in Canva, design is more accessible than ever.
+However, this can mean that branding decisions are ad hoc, which is unsuitable for consistency and brand equity.

 For larger businesses, this may also take in the design of printed material, digital materials, tone of voice, images and other elements.